jimmieego/a11y-intro/a11y-intro-dev.md

 ---
 <!-- .slide: data-background="images/background/01.svg" -->

-## Semantic in native HTML
+## Semantics in native HTML

 - Most HTML elements have implicit semantics: role and state.
-- Native HTML elements are recognized by browsers and work predictably on a variety of platforms.
+- Native HTML elements are recognized by browsers, and they work predictably on a variety of platforms.
 - We should take advantage of built-in accessibility by writing HTML that expresses the semantics (intended purposes).